compas-dev/compas_fab/_docs/source/pages/examples/rfl.rst

 Besides the examples above that can be run standalone or inside CAD software, this package contains a ready-made integration for Grasshopper that allows configuration of most available parameters.

-See :download:`this Grasshopper file <grasshopper-path-planner.ghx>`.
+See :download:`this basic example <grasshopper-basic-example.ghx>` and then :download:`this complete path planning example <grasshopper-path-planner.ghx>` for Grasshopper.